DataDog/dd-trace-php/docs/getting_started.md

 Additional .ini files parsed:      /usr/local/etc/php/7.2/conf.d/ext-opcache.ini
 ```

-Now the only remaining thing is to add following line to the `.ini` file found using above command:
+Now the only remaining thing is to add following line to the `.ini` file found using the above command:

 ```ini
 extension=ddtrace.so